-Syrinx is a small asteroid whose orbit crosses the orbit of Earth.
+Syrinx is a mid-sized asteroid whose orbit crosses the orbit of Earth.
 NASA JPL has classified Syrinx as a "Near Earth Asteroid" due to its orbit's proximity to Earth, but it is not considered potentially hazardous because computer simulations have not indicated any imminent likelihood of future collision.

 Syrinx has 3 close approaches predicted in the coming decades: